 Sp2.

 The major worker of a glossy looking Oligomyrmex species.
 This species has a glossy appearance.
-It also has the longish apperance as compared with the first species.
-This species is also not a specialist thief ant.
+It also has the longish appearance as compared with the first species.
+This species is not a specialist thief ant.

 The minor worker of Oligomyrmex sp.
 The minor worker at 1 mm.